mrocklin/thesis/trs-introduction.md

 *   Multiple sets of transformations can interact with the same coordination systems

 In Section \ref{sec:pattern} we discuss the pattern matching problem in the context of computer algebra.
 In Section \ref{sec:search} we pose the problem of coordinating these rules as a graph search problem.
 Respectively these address parts 2 and 3 listed above.
 We discuss background and exisitng solutions in Section \ref{sec:trs-background} and implement a matrix algebra language in one of these solutions in Section \ref{sec:matrix-rewriting-maude}.
-Finally we discuss our approach to these problems in Sections \ref{sec:term} \ref{sec:logpy}, and \ref{sec:search-direct}.
+Finally we discuss our approach to these problems in Sections \ref{sec:term}, \ref{sec:logpy}, and \ref{sec:search-direct}.

 In Section \ref{sec:voltron} we demonstrate the utility of these tools by implementing a mathematically informed linear algebra compiler with minimal math/compilers expertise overlap.